jasonboc/bank-marketing/README.md

 # Feature Engineering
 It is necessary to deal with features to help produce models with better performance, what I do in this part is:
-- Removing unnecessary features based on EDA. ('contact','day','campaign','previous' are removed)
+- Removing unnecessary features based on EDA. ('contact','day','campaign' are removed)
-- Log-Transform the skewed column 'age'.
+- Log-Transform the skewed column 'age','duration','pdays' and 'previous.
 - Standarization of numerical features to help fit in the logistic regression.
 - Drop 'unknown' and 'other' values.
 - Label encoding and one-hot encoding for categorical features.